ramonamela/guidance/README.md

 This command will stop the selected container.

+The Manhattan an QQplots that result from a test execution can be found in the path `/guidance/utils/expected_test_results` of this respository.

 ## Authors <a name="authors"></a>

 * **Marta Guindo Martinez** - *R scripts, Java code and Scientific Methodology* - [ORCID](https://orcid.org/0000-0002-8099-9170)